Bone: Tissue

 Bone is not uniformly solid, but consists of a flexible matrix (about 30%) and bound minerals (about 70%), which are intricately woven and continuously remodeled by a group of specialized bone cells.
 Their unique composition and design allows bones to be relatively hard and strong, while remaining lightweight.
 Bone matrix is 90 to 95% composed of elastic collagen fibers, also known as ossein, and the remainder is ground substance.
 The elasticity of collagen improves fracture resistance.
 The matrix is hardened by the binding of inorganic mineral salt, calcium phosphate, in a chemical arrangement known as bone mineral, a form of calcium apatite.
-It is the mineralization that gives bones rigidity.
+It is the mineralisation that gives bones rigidity.

 Within any single bone, the tissue is woven into two main patterns: cortical and cancellous bone, each with distinct appearances and characteristics.
 Bone is actively constructed and remodeled throughout life by specialized bone cells known as osteoblasts and osteoclasts.